 A total of 16 publications (from 1973 to 2019) fulfilled the inclusion criteria, comprising 12 experimental, 2 residue analyses and 2 mixed studies (Figure 1).
 There was a mixture of methodological approaches, with 8 laboratory studies, 4 semi-field and 4 field studies.
-However, diversity among study organisms was severely limited, with 14 studies testing honeybees, and just two studies on Apis (specifically, the solitary bees Osmia lignaria and Megachile rotundata).
+However, diversity among study organisms was severely limited, with 14 studies testing honeybees, and just two studies on a species other than Apis mellifera (specifically, the solitary bees Osmia lignaria and Megachile rotundata).
 This demonstrates the lack of knowledge about how these widely applied substances could impact wild bee species.

 Most studies (n = 11) tested surfactants, while some tested solvents (n = 5) and just one tested crop oil concentrates (n = 1).
 The life history stage studied varied, with adults being the most commonly studied stage (n = 11), followed by larvae (n = 5), and then pupae (n = 1) and eggs (n = 1).
 Nearly all studies focused on mortality (n = 12), while reproduction was the second most commonly studied metric (n = 3), followed by foraging ability, nesting ability and food consumption (n = 2 for all).
 Among the residue studies, two focussed upon solvents, and two surfactants.
+In total 54 substances or products have been tested in the academic literature, and just six have been tested in more than one publication indicating a lack of a depth of study for those tested.
 For further analysis of the publications included in this study, the metrics extracted from them, and additional quantitative results, see the Supplementary Material.
 While the frequency of publications has increased in recent years this is more likely to represent an increase in publications in general (Bornmann and Mutz, 2015), rather than increased interest in ‘inert ingredients’.
 It is also worth noting that seven of the publications dating from post-2010 are from one network of authors.

 Figure 1.
 The number of studies testing co-formulants/adjuvants on bees which fulfil the inclusion criteria plotted against their year of publication.

+The risk an agrochemical poses to bees is a combination of the exposure bees face and the hazard it poses to bees.
+Below the research found by the systematic review is divided into residue studies, which quantify exposure, and experimental studies, which quantify hazard.